Contact Us for a Free Consultation (213) 542-0979

 Drug Crimes Are Eligible For The Deferred Entry of Judgment

 People who have been charged with the drug crime of possession of an illegal drug may be eligible for the deferred entry of judgment program.
 If someone were selling drugs or committed another crime in addition to the crime of possession, then they would not be eligible.
-If someone is a major drug user, then they would not really be suitable for a program that is designed to help the casual drug user.
+If someone is a major drug user, then they would not be suitable for a program that is designed to help the casual drug user.

 Who Is Not Eligible For The DEJ Program?